techrabbit58/KataBirthdayGreeting/README.md

      Happy birthday, dear <first_name>!

 How would this software look like?
-Try to implement it so you can easily change :
+Try to implement it so you can easily change:

 - the way you retrieve the friends data (for instance, try switching to a SQLite Db)
 - the way you send the note: (for instance, imagine you want to send SMS instead of emails)